-The Final Rule provides for a transitional period for certain elements of the rule calculations extending through the end of 2021, at which point the capital requirements become fully phased-in, as demonstrated in the diagram below.
+The Final Rule provided for a transitional period for certain elements of the rule calculations extending through the end of 2021, at which point the capital requirements became fully phased-in, as demonstrated in the diagram below.
 The Basel III capital requirements for calculating CET1 and tier 1 capital, along with RWAs, are fully phased-in.
-However, the requirements for determining tier 2 and total capital are still in accordance with Basel III Transition Requirements.
+However, the requirements for determining tier 2 and total capital remained in accordance with Basel III Transition Requirements at December 31, 2021, but became fully phased-in beginning January 1, 2022.

-Tra nsitional Period Fully Phased in
+Trar Fully Phased-in

-2014 2015 2017 2018 & beyond
+2014 2015-2021 2022 & beyond

-Capital (Numerator) Basel II Transitional Capital Basel III Capital (1)
+Capital (Numerator) Basel III Transitional Capital (1) Basel III Capital

-Risk-Weighted Assets (Denominator) Standardized Approach Basel II With 2.5 (2) Basel III Standardized
+Risk-Weighted Assets (Denominator) Standardized Approach Basel I With 2.5 (2) Basel I With 2.5 (2) Basel III Standardized

-Advanced Approach (3) Basel III Advanced
+Advanced Approach (3) ed

-(1) Trust preferred securities and other non-qualifying capital instruments to be phased-out by December 31, 2021.

-(2) Refers to the Final Market Risk rule issued August 30, 2012.
-Collectively, this approach is referred to as the "General Risk-Based Capital Approach."

-(3) Only firms that have exited parallel are allowed to use the Advanced Approach.
+- (1) Trust preferred securities and other non-qualifying capital instruments were phased-out by December 31, 2021. - (2) Refers to the Final Market Risk rule issued August 30, 2012.
+Collectively, this approach is referred to as the "General Risk-Based Capital Approach." - (3) Only applicable to firms that are subject to use the Advanced Approach.